Garden Route Guided Tours

 Stretching 300 km, the Garden Route in South Africa’s botanical nook.

 There is no place in South Africa quite like the Garden Route.
-It includes one of the most beautiful stretches of coastline that South Africa has to offer and crosses through numerous small, picturesque coastal towns.
-Named for its immensely diverse vegetation, most of which are indigenous to the area, the Garden Route is a myriad of lagoons, lakes, forests and mountains.
+It includes one of the most beautiful stretches of coastline that South Africa offers and crosses through numerous small, picturesque coastal towns.
+Named for its immensely diverse vegetation, most indigenous to the area, the Garden Route is a myriad of lagoons, lakes, forests and mountains.
 The main reason why guided tours in the Garden Route is so popular!

 The route is quite a popular attraction!
 When travelling to our beautiful country, you cannot miss this rich landscape of quiet beaches, dense forests, and unique attractions.
 The journey begins 4 hours from Cape Town and winds along the coast ending at the fairy tale Tsitsikamma Forest.

-Mountains feature heavily on a tour of the Garden Route, with the rolling green hills being one of the major characteristics of the route.
-The mountains lie close to the windy beaches and bays, making guests feel as though they are in a different world.
+Mountains feature heavily on a tour of the Garden Route, with the rolling green hills being one of the route’s major characteristics.
+The mountains lie close to the windy beaches and bays, making guests feel like they are in a different world.
 The route runs alongside the coastline and is dotted with lakes, golden beaches, indigenous forests and those magnificent mountains.

 The Garden Route has a longstanding fascination with all who visit and the best way to get the most out of your time here is on a Garden Route tour.
-Let us at Southern Circle Tours & Safaris assist you with planning the best itinerary for your Garden Route breakaway.
+Let us at Southern Circle Tours & Safaris help you plan the best itinerary for your Garden Route breakaway.
 Our Garden Route tour packages take you to the most popular attractions along South Africa’s most popular coastal route.

 With Southern Circle Tours & Safaris, you can look forward to an exclusive and relaxing tour on the Garden Route.
 Our Garden Route holiday packages will take you on a journey from Cape Town or Port Elizabeth to the Cango Caves, Post Office Tree, Tsitsikamma National Park and various other extraordinary tourist attractions along the Garden Route.
 You will be amazed when you see South Africa’s effervescent oceans, forests and the stark contrast of the adjacent Little Karoo semi-desert.